TakahiroTanaka-dev/js-website/README.md

-# js-website
+# Cool-website
- Using alot of javascript fro my practice
+ Using alot of javascript for my practice